awsdocs/amazon-dynamodb-developer-guide/doc_source/Programming.Errors.md

 + An exception name \(such as `ResourceNotFoundException`\)\.
 + An error message \(such as `Requested resource not found: Table: tablename not found`\)\.

-The AWS SDKs take care of propagating errors to your application, so that you can take appropriate action\.
+The AWS SDKs take care of propagating errors to your application so that you can take appropriate action\.
 For example, in a Java program, you can write `try-catch` logic to handle a `ResourceNotFoundException`\.

-If you are not using an AWS SDK, you will need to parse the content of the low\-level response from DynamoDB\.
-The following is an example of such a response:
+If you are not using an AWS SDK, you need to parse the content of the low\-level response from DynamoDB\.
+The following is an example of such a response\.

 ```
 HTTP/1.1 400 Bad Request